-The powdered seeds are taken with ample water, and once in the intestine they swell.
+The powdered seeds of psyllium Click to listen highlighted text! psyllium are taken with ample water, and once in the intestine they swell.
 This “bulk” encourages defecation, and the mucilage tends to soften the stool and make it easier to pass.
 Psyllium preparations can reduce pain and bleeding from hemorrhoids (see also Witch Hazel).

 Seeds (also known as blond psyllium. isabgol, or ispaghula) are derived from a species of plantain that is native to India and Iran.
 The seeds are small and reddish-brown, with no distinctive aroma and almost no flavor.
 They absorb water and become surrounded with mucilage that has excellent emulsifying power and is prized as a laxative.

 The main constituent of the seed is dietary fiber.
 Although the majority of it is insoluble, there is also a fair bit of soluble fiber in the mucilage.
 This is mostly polysaccharides.
 The seeds also contain proteins, other carbohydrates, oil, sterol, and some flavonoids, but the soluble fiber is primarily responsible for its therapeutic action.

 This herb is frequently recommended for the treatment of constipation and is even approved as an over-the-counter drug in the United States under brand names such as Fiberall, Konsyl, Metamucil, Modane Bulk, or Serutan.